Massey Ferguson: Sunshine, Australia

 In 1955, Massey purchased the Australian manufacturers of Sunshine harvesters, H.V.
 McKay Pty Limited.
 Hugh Victor McKay had invented the combine harvester in 1884, the first machine to combine the functions of reaping, threshing and winnowing grain from a standing crop.
 By the 1920s, H.V.
 McKay Pty Ltd was running the largest implement factory in the southern hemisphere, covering 30.4 ha, and led the international agricultural industry through the development of the world's first self-propelled harvester in 1924.

 In 1930, the H.V.
 McKay Pty Limited was granted exclusive Australian distribution of Massey-Harris machinery.
 The company was then renamed H.V.
 McKay Massey Harris Pty Ltd. Throughout World War II, H.V.
 McKay Massey Harris exported over 20,000 Sunshine drills, disc harrows and binders to England to facilitate the increase in food production.

 In 1955, the remainder of H.V.
 McKay Pty Ltd was sold to Massey Ferguson.
+Massey Ferguson (Australia) took over Critchton Industries Bundaberg plant in 1967 and transferred all cane harvesting machinery from Sunshine to Bundaberg in 1968.
+Critchton Industries was renamed Massey Ferguson Cane Equipment in 1971 the year in which the MF201 combine chopper harvester won the Prince Phillip Design award for Australia.

-Manufacturing ended in 1986, and the last section was sold off and demolished in 1992.
+Manufacturing in Australia ended in 1986, and the last section was sold off and demolished in 1992.
 The former bulk store, factory gates and clock tower, factory gardens, and head office complex still exist and are all listed on the Victorian Heritage Register.